What Does a Tax Specialist Do? 2026 Career Guide

 • Accounting skills

-• Competency with using accounting and spreadsheet software
+• Competency in using accounting and spreadsheet software

 • Knowledge of all tax regulations and laws, state, local, and federal